iszlai/iszlai.github.io/pre-publish/kv.md

  And the came the [Dynamo Paper] (http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) and bunch of implementation each competing for the title of the best key-value data store for some use case.

-## Ok but "When to use a Key-Value store ?"
-What can it do for me ?
+## Ok, but ...
+"When to use a Key-Value store and what's it good for?"

   **Can handle size and can scale well.**